osilander/bacterial-genomics-intro/command-line/index.rst

 However, if you take this route, make sure there is nothing in the directory that you want, because ``rm`` is forever.

 ..
 Attention::
 		One way to protect your files and directories so that they are not inadvertantly removed is by changing the `permissions <https://en.wikipedia.org/wiki/File-system_permissions>`_ on the files.
 We will not go into detail into how to do this.
-However, if you would like to make sure you dont' delete a file, you can type ``chmod 555 myfile``.
-To protect an entire directory and its contents, you can write ``chmod -R 555 mydir``.
+However, if you would like to make sure you don't delete a file, you can type ``chmod 555 myfile``.
+To protect an entire directory and its contents, you can type ``chmod -R 555 mydir``.

 Becoming a better bioinformatician
 ---------------------------------